maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-66.md

     Primary->>Network: Immediately broadcast block to network
 ```

+Note that the validators still get the same time to build the block and can utilise it fully before announcing the block.
+The fact that transactions arriving after block has been signed will be included in next block stays the same with the proposed change as well.

+#### Timings of block propagation

 #### Consensus changes

-1. In `Seal` function which is responsible for timing the release of a block
+1. Once the block is built, it's sent to `consensus.Seal` function for signing.
+Moreover, that function waits until the header time is reached and is responsible for timing the release of the block.
 ```diff
 +delay = time.Until(time.Unix(int64(header.Time), 0)) // Wait until we reach header time for non-primary validators +if successionNumber == 0 {